settrans/settrans.github.io/our-services/index.md

 - Using OmegaT translation memory tool to produce consistent translation and to execute the job more rapidly
 - Frequent progress report as per client request
-- Update on files being translated every time the files are submitted to our server by the translators
+- Update on files being translated every time changes are submitted to our server by the translators
 - Progressive discounts for job with more than 5,000 words {: class="content-en normal" style="text-align: justify;"}